 - 1. Valid South Carolina professional teacher's certificate - 2.
-Three years teaching experience - 3.
+Two years teaching experience - 3.
 Successful completion of an undergraduate program of study with a GPA of at least 3.0 (if less than 3.0, students must have satisfactory scores on the GRE (minimum of 287 on math and verbal and a 4 in writing) and/or approval of the Graduate Admissions Committee) - 4.
-Statement of disclosure concerning all prior convictions including felonies and misdemeanors - 5.
 For candidates not meeting the minimum requirement for employment, the committee will consider additional evidence, including internships and volunteer work, and two letters of recommendation at least one from a school administrator or teacher who would be willing to open a classroom for the candidate to complete course requirements, and one from someone who has knowledge of the candidate's ability to perform in an educational setting.